Note: We have three different technical guides all related to heated towel rails:

 900 watts: 1501mm high > 1800mm high

-Variable Heat Elements (all wattages available in chrome & matt grey)
+Variable Heat Elements (all wattages available in chrome, matt grey, black and white)

 300 watts: 0mm high > 900mm high